smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/OnServiceUpdate/OnServiceUpdate_TRS.md

 SDL must
 send OnServiceUpdate(`serviceType`, `REQUEST_REJECTED`)

 4.
+In case
+mobile app sends StartService request
+SDL sends GetSystemTime() to HMI to get a valid SystemTime for certificate authentication
+and Service is rejected because the system was unable
+HMI responds GetSystemTime(REJECTED)

+SDL must
+send OnServiceUpdate(`serviceType`, reason=`INVALID_TIME`) to HMI

+5.
+In case
+mobile app sends StartService request
+the requested service is not able to start due to invalid/expired certificate

+SDL must
+send OnServiceUpdate(`serviceType`, reason=`INVALID_CERT`) to HMI

+6.
+In case
+SDL triggers PTU
-In case Policy Table Update times out
+and Policy Table Update times out
 and PTU retry attempts have been exhausted (is defined by the size of array `seconds_between_retries`in PT)

 SDL must
-send OnServiceUpdate(VIDEO, REQUEST_REJECTED, PTU_FAILED) notification to HMI
+send OnServiceUpdate(`serviceType`, REQUEST_REJECTED, reason=`PTU_FAILED`) notification to HMI
 send StartServiceNACK(VIDEO) to the navi mobile app

-5.
+7.
 In case
-PTU brings invlid cert/expired cert
+PTU brings invlid/expired certificate

 SDL must
-send OnServiceUpdate(VIDEO,INVALID_CERT) notification to HMI
+send OnServiceUpdate(`serviceType`, reason=`INVALID_CERT`) notification to HMI
-send StartServiceNACK(VIDEO) to the navi mobile app
+send StartServiceNACK(`serviceType`) to the mobile app

 ## Non-Functional requirements